Creating Outcomes from Connections

 Healthcare Moments

-To reduce costly healthcare moments like readmissions, avoidable hospitalizations, and ED visits, Dina’s technology goes beyond identifying the SDOH insights typically found in claims data or EHR records.
+To reduce costly healthcare moments like readmissions, avoidable hospitalizations, and ED visits, Dina’s technology efficiently finds the right provider for the right service for the right member.

 News & Insights